V-Sekai/manuals/decisions/20210525-shadermotion-to-bvh.md

 ## If this enhancement will not be used often, can it be worked around with a few lines of script?

-ShaderMotion is a novel solution to capturing motion from VRChat.
+#shadermotion is a novel solution to capturing motion from VRChat.

 ## Is there a reason why this should be core and done by us?

-This document describes how to integrate ShaderMotion with us.
+This document describes how to integrate #shadermotion with us.

 ## References <!-- optional -->